WalletConnect/walletconnect-docs/docs/kotlin/auth/dapp-or-requester-usage.md

 ---
 ### **AuthClient.RequesterDelegate**

-The AuthClient needs a `AuthClient.RequesterDelegate` passed to it for it to be able to expose asynchronously updates sent from the Wallet / Responder.
+The AuthClient needs a `AuthClient.RequesterDelegate` passed to it to be able to expose asynchronously updates sent from the Wallet / Responder.

 ```kotlin
 object RequesterDelegate : AuthClient.RequesterDelegate {